-The Frama-C platform is distributed as source code.
-Binaries are also available for popular architectures.
-All distributions include the Frama-C kernel and a base set of open-source plug-ins.
+The Frama-C platform is distributed as source code, including the Frama-C kernel and a base set of open-source plug-ins.

-The recommended way to install Frama-C is by using the opam1 package manager to install the frama-c package, which should always point to the latest release compatible with the configured OCaml compiler. opam is able to handle the dependencies required by the Frama-C kernel.
+The recommended way to install Frama-C is by using the opam 1 package manager to install the frama-c package, which should always point to the latest release compatible with the configured OCaml compiler. opam is able to handle the dependencies required by the Frama-C kernel.